The Home Insurance Claim Payout Timeline, Step by Step

 RCV policies pay in two stages:

-- Initial payment: The ACV amount is issued first (replacement cost minus depreciation)
+- Initial payment: The ACV amount is issued first (replacement cost minus deductible)

 This two-step structure is why many homeowners feel their first check is smaller than expected.
-The second payment comes only after the work is done.
-If you're unsure which coverage type fits your situation, compare your options in our replacement cost vs. ACV guide.
+The second payment comes only after the work is done, and typically requires you to submit contractor invoices and receipts.
+Many policies require repair completion within a specific window (often 180 days to 24 months from the date of loss) to claim the holdback.
+If you're unsure which coverage type fits your situation, compare your options in our ACV vs RCV coverage guide, or learn how to maximize your recoverable depreciation payout.

 Lump Sum vs. Installment Payments

-- Larger claims: Payments are issued in installments — an initial advance, progress disbursements as repairs are completed, and a final payment once work passes inspection.
+- Larger claims: Payments are issued in installments, including an initial advance, progress disbursements as repairs are completed, and a final payment once work passes inspection.

 Why Mortgage Companies Are on Your Insurance Check

 If you have a mortgage, your insurer will issue dwelling repair checks jointly in your name and your lender's name.
-This isn't an accident — it's contractually required.
+This isn't an accident, it's contractually required through the mortgagee clause.
 Your lender holds a financial interest in your home as collateral and needs assurance that repair funds are actually used to restore the property's value.
+Approximately 60% of claims fall under the typical $15,000 lender threshold and are released relatively quickly, while larger claims go through escrow.

 How the Joint Check Process Works